Why You Need This Simple Routine in your life

 What’s a Push and Pull Workout Routine?

-A push workout contracts your muscles when weight is being pushed away from your body, meaning the work is done when the muscle lengthens.
+A push workout contracts your muscles when weight is being pushed away from your body, meaning the work is done when the muscle contracts as you push.
 The primary muscles in a push workout includes chest, triceps, quadriceps, calves, and shoulders.
 Examples of push exercises are push-ups, squats, and the shoulder press.

 A pull workout is the exact opposite.
-Pull exercises are those where the muscles contract when weight is being pulled towards your body, meaning the work is done when the muscle shortens.
+Pull exercises are those where the muscles contract when weight is being pulled towards your body, meaning the work is done when the muscle contracts when you pull.
 The primary muscles in a pull workout includes all back muscles, biceps, hamstrings, obliques and trapezius.
 Examples of pull exercises are pull-ups, back rows, deadlifts, rear shoulder flys and bicep curls.

 Benefits of a Push/Pull Routine